IBM/watsonx-data-introduction/docs/wxd-ingest.md

 ![Browser](wxd-images/watsonx-dataexplorer.png)

-Use the "Create" pulldown and select Create schema in the `hive_data` catalog.
+Use the "Create" drop-down and select Create schema in the `hive_data` catalog.

 ![Browser](wxd-images/watsonx-create-schema.png)